 Dates and deadlines

-December 15: Priority deadline
+December 15: Priority application and scholarship deadline

 Early June: Summer term begins